-The holidays are never the same after you lose someone you love.
-These tips for getting through the holidays when you’re grieving will help you find hope, peace, and acceptance.
+The holidays will never be the same.
+After you lose someone you love, you’re not the same, either.
+These five ways to get through the holidays when you’re grieving won’t erase your pain or bring anyone back from the dead, but they may help you find a little hope, peace, and acceptance.

-The bad news is that there aren’t any quick fixes or easy tips on how to get through the holidays when you’re grieving the loss of someone you love.
+You might not be surprised to learn that I don’t have magic fairy dust that will teach you how to get through the holidays when you’re grieving the loss of someone you love.
+Nor can I put you in a time travel machine so you can wake up to a whole new seasons.
 But you knew that already, didn’t you?
 You’re not searching the internet for a miracle.
 You’re looking for comfort, companionship, and support to get you through the holidays.
 And you’re in the right place.

 The hardest part of getting through the holidays is also the healthiest: allowing your grief to well up inside your heart and spill over into your body, mind, and soul.
 It’s important to feel and express your pain.
 It’s also scary, because you feel like you’re losing control of yourself and maybe even going crazy…but that’s part of the healing process.

-Right now, you have a decision to make.
-This decision has the power to change everything.
-You can grow forward through grief or let it destroy your holiday season forever.
+Right now you have a decision to make.
+Your decision has the power to change everything.
+You can grow forward through grief or let it destroy your holiday season.
 You can hold the pain of your grief or decide to move into the new season God has planned.

 A parable in Frank Ostaseski’s book The Five Invitations: Discovering What Death Can Teach Us About Living Fully shows us what to do when the world comes crashing down.